AlexsLemonade/scpca-nf/external-data-instructions.md

 If genetic demultiplexing was performed, there will also be a folder called `vireo` with the output from running [vireo](https://vireosnp.readthedocs.io/en/latest/index.html) using genotypes identified from the bulk RNA-seq.
 Note that we do not output the genotype calls themselves for each sample or cell, as these may contain identifying information.
-If desired, these can be extracted from work data.

 All files pertaining to a specific library will be nested within a folder labeled with the library ID.
 Additionally, for each run, all files related to that run will be inside a folder labeled with the run ID followed by the type of run (i.e. `rna` or `features` for CITE-seq) and nested within the library ID folder.